documentationfor yFiles for HTML 3.0.0.1

 interaction selection1

 Items can be selected in both GraphEditorInputMode and GraphViewerInputMode by simply left-clicking them.
-Selected items are highlighted with an item-specific selection indicator (e.g. a rectangle around a selected node).
+Selected items are highlighted with an item-specific selection indicator (for example, a rectangle around a selected node).

-When using a touch device, tapping on the device is equal to left-clicking in regards to selection.
+When using a touch device, tapping on the device is equivalent to left-clicking with regards to selection.
 This means that in the following section, everything that is described as working with clicking will also work with tapping.
+Similarly, when using a stylus, the left click usually is equivalent to the stylus contact, i.e., pressing the tip on the surface.For better readability, the term "click" includes taps and stylus clicks as well.

-Selection in general and click selection in particular can be configured on GraphEditorInputMode and GraphViewerInputMode with a few properties:
+Selection in general, and click selection in particular, can be configured on GraphEditorInputMode and GraphViewerInputMode with these properties:

 GraphViewerInputMode.selectableItems